Beit Ur al-Fauqa: Post 1967

 Since the Six-Day War in 1967, Beit Ur al-Fauqa had been under Israeli occupation.
 The population of Beit Ur Fouqa in the 1967 census conducted by the Israeli authorities was 298, of whom 37 originated from the Israeli territory.

 After the 1995 Oslo II Accord, 12.1% of village land was classified as Area B, while the remaining 87.9% was classified as Area C. Israel has confiscated 863 dunam of land from the village in order to construct the Israeli settlement of Beit Horon.

 After a settlement road denied them land access to their school, the children of the village now commute to the local al-Tira Beit Ur al-Fuqa high school, which is surrounded by the Israeli separation wall on three sides, through sewage channels.
 Many village families use to dwell in nearby caves, but to improve their lives they built homes, many of which are now subject to a demolition order after Israel decided to define their area as an archaeological site.

+Demography

+Local origins

+Most of Beit 'Ur al-Fauqa's residents have their origins in Dura, a town near Hebron.